manasthakur/learn-vim/README.md

 - Very comprehensive
 - Useful for novices and professionals alike
 - No screenshots!
 You are supposed to follow the tutorial with Vim open alongside
-- Feel of someone sitting by your side and teaching you

 ### Modules
 We will learn Vim over six modules: